Helix-ex/design-docs/README.md

 - can observe the respective funding balances on-chain
 - can request withdrawals of funding balances

-Please note: `landlord` keeps its own persistent state with the following user data:
+Please note: `landlord` keeps its own persistent state with the following data: a map of
-- a mapping of [principal](https://support.dfinity.org/hc/en-us/articles/7365913875988-What-is-a-principal-) id -> helix user id (`huid`)
+- [principal](https://support.dfinity.org/hc/en-us/articles/7365913875988-What-is-a-principal-) id -> helix user id (`huid`)
-- the set of funding wallet addresses for a user
+- `huid` -> funding wallet address (one per chain supported)

+This persistent state must be preserved across [smart contract upgrades](https://internetcomputer.org/docs/current/developer-docs/security/rust-canister-development-security-best-practices#consider-using-stable-memory-version-it-test-it).

 ## niobe
 In order to trade a user needs to transfer funds from the funding to the trading wallet managed by `niobe`. `niobe` keeps